BitOMC/BitOMC/docs/src/runes/specification.md

 a field is truncated, meaning a tag is encountered without a value, the decoded runestone is a cenotaph.

-Note that if a cenotaph is produced here, the cenotaph is not empty, meaning that it contains the fields and edicts, which may include an etching and mint.

 #### Parsing the Runestone

 The runestone: